Contents:

 Wrong Planchet: Coins struck on incorrect metal or foreign planchets.

-Off-Center Strikes: Misaligned strikes causing partial designs.
+Off-Center Strikes: Misaligned strikes cause partial designs.

-Re-Punched Mint Marks: Duplicated mint marks on 1972 D pennies or 1972 S pennies.
+Re-Punched Mint Marks: Duplicated mint marks.

 Is a 1972 Penny Worth Anything?